General & Specialty Services

 FLOATERS & POSTERIOR VITREOUS DETACHMENT (PVD)

-Floaters look like spots, cobwebs, rings, or flies in the vision.
-They can be a symptom of a retinal tear or retinal detachment and should be evaluated by a retina specialist.
-Treatments are available in select cases.
+Floaters in the vision look like spots, cobwebs, rings, or flies and can be a symptom of a retinal tear or retinal detachment.

 Uveitis is a term that describes inflammation in the eye.
 Uveitis can cause red eye, pain, blurry vision and floaters.
 Specific tests are sometimes ordered and treatments with medications can improve symptoms.

-A Nevus or “mole” is a collection of increased pigmented cells that can form in the eye.
-A nevus should be monitored by a retina specialist for signs of growth.
+Choroidal Nevus is increased pigmented cells that form in the eye and should be monitored for signs of growth.
 Rarely, a nevus can transform into a melanoma, which is a serious form of cancer.